RektHydroBlast/scout-backend/DEPLOYMENT.md

 1. The build process completed successfully: `pnpm run build`
 2. The `dist/server.js` file exists
 3. The TypeScript compilation didn't have errors

+### Docker Build Issues
+If you encounter "rimraf: not found" in Docker builds:
+- The Dockerfile now uses `npx tsc` directly instead of the build script
+- This avoids dependency on `rimraf` during the Docker build process
+- Dev dependencies are installed during build, then pruned for production

 ### Port Issues
 The server runs on port 3001 by default.
 Change the `PORT` environment variable if needed.